JulienBrn/progress_executor/README.md

 2. Handling progress of a task from elsewhere (i.e. one can print a tqdm bar within the task, but what if one wishes to aggregate progress from different tasks?)

 Furthermore, we additionally add a new executor that behaves in "sync" (no threads, no processes) for testing purposes

+A full example is provided at the bottom of this page.

 # Problem